+Section 1.03 - Intergovernmental Relations.
 The City may exercise any of its powers or perform any of its functions and may participate in the financing thereof, jointly or in cooperation, by contract or otherwise, with any one (1) or more states or any state division or agency, or the United States or any of its agencies or any township, county or municipality.

 The City retains and reserves its right to Joint Exercise of Governmental Powers as set forth in SDCL Title 1.
 Further, the City adopts and ratifies each and every contract and agreement entered into by virtue of that power under any prior City organization or form of government.
-Formatted: Font: (Default) Times New Roman, 12 pt unless and except to the extent otherwise authorized to any City established as a SDCL Title 9 authorized form of City government.

-Sec.
-1.04.
-Limitations.
+Section 1.04 - Limitations.
 Nothing in this Charter shall be construed to permit the City to do any of the following:

+- 1. Levy a personal or corporate income tax,

-2 Issue more liquor licenses,
+- 2. Issue more liquor licenses,

-3 Permit increased gaming, or
+- 3. Permit increased gaming, or

-1 Incur additional debt,
+- 4. Incur additional debt.

-unless and except to the extent otherwise authorized to any City established as a SDCL
+unless and except to the extent otherwise authorized to any City established as a SDCL Title 9 authorized form of City government.

-Sec.
-1.05.
-New Taxes.
+Section 1.05 - New Taxes.
 Any tax which is approved by the City Council may be submitted by the City Council to a vote of the people for approval or disapproval before it becomes effective.
 Any tax which is approved by the City Council may also be referred to a vote of the people by referendum for approval or disapproval.

-ARTICLE II.
+ARTICLE II

 CITY COUNCIL

-Sec.
-2.01.
-General Powers and Duties.
+Section 2.01 - General Powers and Duties.
 All powers of the City shall be vested in the City Council except as otherwise provided by law or this Charter, and the Council shall provide for the exercise thereof and for the performance of all duties and obligations imposed on the City by law.
 The Council shall act as a part-time, policy making and legislative body, avoiding management and administrative issues which are hereafter assigned to a City Manager.

-Sec.
-2.02.
-Composition, Eligibility, Terms, Powers and Duties.
+Section 2.02 - Composition, Eligibility, Terms, Powers and Duties.

 - a.
 Composition.
 There shall be a City Council composed of the Mayor and six (6) Council Members to be elected by the voters of the City at large. - b.
 Eligibility.
 Only the registered voters of the City who have resided in the City for at least six months immediately prior to the date of election shall be eligible to hold the office of Council Member or Mayor. - c.
 Terms.
 The terms of Council Members and the Mayor shall be for three (3) years following the completion of the terms as provided in Section 9.05. - d.
-The Council by resolution or ordinance shall establish the powers and the duties of the Council and of the Mayor in addition to those assigned by the Charter.
+The Council by resolution shall establish the powers and the duties of the Council and of the Mayor in addition to those assigned by the Charter.